Table of Contents

-Note that it is possible for a LeaseSet to not be public (for example when a client is using IRC), and to just have I2P share the LeaseSet information to the relevant parties.
+Note that it is possible for a LeaseSet to not be public (for example when a client is using IRC), and to just have I2P share the LeaseSet information with the relevant parties.

 One type of LeaseSets is particularly interesting to us: the encrypted LeaseSets.
 As their name suggests, they only allow clients with the correct key to get the LeaseSet information, and therefore to be able to contact the Inbound tunnel.
 Note that when a router records a LeaseSet into the database, it will do so using its outbound tunnel to be able to stay anonymous.

-Each of the potential tunnel members will receive a tunnel ID, encryption keys that it will need to use to encrypt the data going through, but also to reply to the build request.
+Each of the potential tunnel members will receive a tunnel ID and encryption keys that it will need to use to encrypt the data going through, and also to reply to the build request.
 In addition:

 - the intermediate tunnel participants and inbound gateway will receive the next-hop information (router address and tunnel ID)